 SAMATE - Software Assurance Metrics And Tool Evaluation

 Welcome to the NIST SAMATE* project.
-This is sponsored by the U.S. Department of Homeland Security (DHS) National Cyber Security Division and NIST.
+This is sponsored by the U.S. Department of Homeland Security (DHS) Office of Cyber Security and Communications and NIST.
 This project supports the DHS Software Assurance Program.
 Introduction to SAMATE has more details.

 For us, Software Assurance (SA) covers both the property and the process to achieve it:

 - [Justifiable] confidence that software is free from vulnerabilities, either intentionally designed into the software or accidentally inserted at any time during its life cycle and that the software functions in the intended manner

 - from CNSS National Information Assurance (IA) Glossary CNSSI-4009, 26 April 2010, page 69.

 - ... the planned and systematic set of activities that ensures that software processes and products conform to requirements, standards, and procedures

 - IARPA STONESOUP Phase 1.0 is available as four stand-alone test suites, two for C/C++ and two for Java.

 - A new version of Juliet, 1.2, is available in two test suites, one for C/C++ and one for Java.
 Previous versions are still available in the SARD.

 - The Static Analysis Tool Exposition (SATE) V reported at the SATE workshop, March 2014.
 We are working on the final report.

 - SATE IV reported at the SATE workshop, March 2012.